(Full time / Part time) 2021 start

 Learning and teaching

-Teaching methods will include traditional lectures and seminars, as well as practice-based workshops to develop skills such as report writing, presentation and campaign skills, media training, and negotiation.
+We use a variety of teaching and learning methods to help you make the most of your studies.
+These will include lectures, seminars, and online learning, as well as practice-based workshops to develop skills such as report writing, presentation and campaign skills, media training, and negotiation.

 Assessment